RyanLoil/ProjectEval/README.md

 ## Evaluation

+### Execution

+If you trust your LLM that it won't do harm to your device, you can run the execution evaluation process by just using `python run_judge.py`

+### Objective Indicators

 ## Reasoning

 ProjectEval is an offline evaluation benchmark and its evalutaion phase is complicated and time-costy.
 So the reasoning phase is separated from the evaluation phase.
-The reasoning phase only produces
+The reasoning phase only produces JSON or files.

 ## Generation